Robber Gets His Comeuppance In Brazil

 What are the 'rules of stupid' discussed in the video?

-The 'rules of stupid' are a principle of situational awareness emphasizing avoiding dangerous situations by not going to stupid places, with stupid people, at stupid times, or doing stupid things.
+The 'rules of stupid' are a self-defense principle advising individuals to avoid dangerous situations by not going to stupid places, associating with stupid people, being out at stupid times, or doing stupid things.

 Related News